 WCUMSS has a mandate to:

-- Offer senior undergraduate and graduate courses and programs in marine and coastal sciences
+- Offer undergraduate and graduate courses and programs;

-- Offer in-residence programs in marine biology and general science to schools, colleges, First Nations and other public groups
+- Offer training opportunities and in residence programs to schools, colleges, First Nations and other public groups.